Changing Landscape with NLCD

 Frequently Asked Questions (FAQs)

-What happened to “Turf” and what is “Developed Open Space”?
+Turf - what happened to it and what is "Developed Open Space"?

 The riparian area is particularly important for water quality.
 A vegetated riparian zone results in cleaner water as vegetation filters and cleans water that runs off from the land before it reaches the stream, river, or lake.
 Other land cover types, such as developed and impervious surfaces, don't filter water while also contributing pollutants.